St. John's Chapel

 The Sunday morning 11 AM Anglican Holy Communion begins again on 13 January.

 St. John’s Chapel is a collegiate chapel in the Diocese of Huron in the Anglican Church of Canada.
 All are most welcome to participate in the worship of this community.
 The Anglican Church of Canada welcomes all people, regardless of race, gender, sexuality, identity, or background.
 The Anglican Church of Canada’s mission statement is available here.
-St. John’s Chapel and the clergy of Huron University are available for baptisms, weddings, funerals, reconciliation (confession), anointing, and all other rites of the Church.
-If you are interested in any of these please Gary Thorne.
+St. John’s Chapel and the clergy of Huron are available for baptisms, weddings, funerals, reconciliation (confession), anointing, and all other rites of the Church.
+If you are interested in any of these please contact Gary Thorne.

 Organ Scholar Program